 Internships help students integrate the classroom with practical experience through work related to their academic and occupational goals.
 These experiences, for which a student can receive credit, include working for regional, national, and international businesses, government agencies, and community and non-profit organizations.

 To participate in the Cooperative Education and Internship Program, students must meet grade point average and course prerequisites.
 Students must be at their internship site during the academic term for which they are registered for internship credit.
-Thirty internship credits may be taken and recorded on the academic record; however no more than 15 credits are applicable to a degree.
-Students should contact the Career Services Office during their sophomore year to learn more.
+Thirty internship credits may be taken and recorded on the academic record; however, no more than 15 credits are applicable to a degree.
+Students should contact the Career Services Office to learn more.

 This section does not apply to internships in teacher certification programs, health, exercise and sport science non-teaching programs, nutrition, recreation, or graduate programs.